NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/blowgun-darts.md

 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
 level: 0
-group: "Bow"
+group: Dart
-bulk: "L"
+bulk: L
-value: "1"
+value: "5"
-subvalue: "sp"
+subvalue: "cp"
 invest:
 usage: ""
 license: "ORC"
 identify: ""
-description: "Shorter than traditional arrows but similar in construction, bolts are the ammunition used by crossbows."
+description: "These thin, light darts are typically made of hardwood and stabilized with fletching of down or fur.
+They are often hollow so they can be used to deliver poison.
+Note: price is per 10 darts."
 activate: ""
 craft:
 destruction: